Eldorado Springs, Colorado

 Eldorado Springs is an unincorporated community, a census-designated place (CDP) and a post office located in and governed by Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
 The Eldorado Springs post office has the ZIP code 80025 (post office boxes).
-At the 2010 United States census, the population of the Eldorado Springs CDP was 585, while the population of the 80025 ZIP Code Tabulation Area was 253.
+At the 2020 United States census, the population of the Eldorado Springs CDP was 559.

-The nearby Eldorado Canyon State Park is famous for its classic North-American climbing routes.
+Eldorado Canyon State Park, adjacent and upstream, is famous for its classic North-American climbing routes.

 History

-In 1916, Dwight and Mamie Eisenhower celebrated their honeymoon in one of the cabins at the resort.
+In 1916, future president Dwight Eisenhower and new bride Mamie Eisenhower celebrated their honeymoon in one of the cabins at the resort.
 Also known for its good tasting spring water, "Eldorado Springs" bottled water is sold in stores around Colorado.